tytydraco/yessleep/out/My_missing_dog_came_back_or_so_I_thought.md

 So, my (52f) dog Sam (4yo black Sheppit) went missing over a month ago.
 Had a new pest control guy last month instead of my usual guy, and he took my dog with him.
-Sam is very friendly with strangers and treat-motivated, so it probably wasn't too difficult to get him in a van.
+Sam was very friendly with strangers and treat-motivated, so it probably wasn't too difficult to get him in a van.

-He was my ex's dog, and her new girlfriend didn't like dogs so she left him with me, and he didn't like me very much at first, but I felt too bad to take him to the shelter after he'd lost his person, so I kept him.
+He was my ex's dog, and her new boyfriend didn't like dogs so she left him with me, and he didn't like me very much at first, but I felt too bad to take him to the shelter after he'd lost his person, so I kept him.

 After he was taken, I scoured Facebook groups, called the local shelter once a day and after a couple weeks, I was starting to accept that he was probably living his best life with a new owner.

-But then, a week ago there was a bark at the front door.
+But then, about a week ago there was a bark at the front door.
 No scratching, just a single loud bark.
 I opened the door and there he was.
 His tail wasn't wagging or anything.
 He just sat there and looked at me for a moment, completely still while I hugged him.
 He smelled like roadkill, like he'd been rolling on a dead rabbit or something like dogs do.

-When I brought him inside, he immediately sat in the kitchen, looking at the dream catcher hanging between the beams separating the living room from the kitchen.
+When I brought him inside, he sat in the kitchen.
+He was looking at the dreamcatcher hanging between the beams separating the living room from the kitchen.

 No panting.
 No wagging.
 Nothing.
 Just dead still, head tilted at the dreamcatcher for whatever reason.